apache/spark/docs/sql-performance-tuning.md

      <td><code>spark.sql.adaptive.coalescePartitions.initialPartitionNum</code></td>
      <td>(none)</td>
      <td>
        The initial number of shuffle partitions before coalescing.
-By default it equals to <code>spark.sql.shuffle.partitions</code>.
+If not set, it equals to <code>spark.sql.shuffle.partitions</code>.
 This configuration only has an effect when <code>spark.sql.adaptive.enabled</code> and <code>spark.sql.adaptive.coalescePartitions.enabled</code> are both enabled.
      </td>
      <td>3.0.0</td>
    </tr>